The top station in sunny El Paso is looking for a talented, driven photojournalist for its bureau just across the state line in New Mexico.

 You must have a strong set of shooting and editing skills.
 At heart, you must be a storyteller.

-Your team will be made up of a reporter and our news operations manager who grew up in Las Cruces, has 25+ years of experience, knows EVERYBODY in town, and fights fiercely to have the best product he can on the air every single day.
+Your team will be made up of a reporter plus our news operations manager who grew up in Las Cruces, has 25+ years of experience in the business, knows EVERYBODY in town, and fights fiercely to have the best product he can on the air every single day.
 This bureau has an office, but you`ll be working out of the mobile newsroom and doing field live shots at least twice a day.